cjeanner/tripleo-lab/README.md

 ## Prerequisite
 ### Working ssh-agent on ansible-host
-A working ssh-agent must be runnin on the host launching ansible playbook.
+A working ssh-agent must be running on the host launching ansible playbook.
 It is needed in order to hot-load the private ssh key for the undercloud access.

 In case you're running the playbook for a "middle machine", you can just forward